HealthCatalyst/SSIS/R Extensibility Instructions.md

 - Verify that the R/Python interpreter is installed correctly.
 - Verify that all needed libraries are installed, including healthcareai.

-### Suggested Verification Process
+### Suggested Verification Process Before Installing Extensibility

 1. Verify the R/Python scripts run on the ETL Server.
 Run them with one of the following options:
     1. an IDE such as **RStudio**, **RGUI**, **Pycharm**, **Spyder**, etc.
     2. the command line using `RScript <YOUR_SCRIPT_NAME>` or `python <YOUR_SCRIPT_NAME>`
-2. Run the `helloWorld.R` example file.
+2. Run the example contained in `healthcareai::start_prod_logs.R`
-3. Verify that a log was created with a hello world note.
+3. Verify that a log was created with the correct version of healthcareai printed in it.
-4. Run the user script the same way.
+4. Run the user script the same way by:
+    1. Comment the line containing `catalyst_test_deploy_in_prod`.
+    2. Uncomment the line that says `source("myDeployScript.R")`
+    3. Replace `myDeployScript.R` with the name of of the user script.
 5. Verify that a log was created with output from the user script.
 6. Delete the logs that were created.
 7. At this point the underlying script and its associated environment and libraries have been verified.
 Proceed to the extensibility point setup below.